JCH42069/IDS2024W/hw/2/README.md

-1. I didn't understand it
+1.
-2. ENIAC - Electronic Numerical Integrator And Computer
+2. 2 ENIAC - Electronic Numerical Integrator And Computer
-3. To store values and run loops
+3. 3 To store values and run loops
-4. Cache Memory
+4. 4 Cache Memory
-5. Disk
+5. 5 Disk
-6. A bit
+6. 6 A bit
-7. a.
-Assembly Language
+7. 7a Assembly Language
-7. b. yes
+7. 7b yes
-8. a.
-Fortran
+8. 8a Fortran
-8. b.
-Approximately 6 decades
+8. 8b Approximately 6 decades
-9. a.
-Cobol
+9. 9a Cobol
-9. b.
-Third-Generation
+9. 9b Third-Generation
-10. 1970s, 1980s, 1980s, 1990s
+10. 10 1970s, 1980s, 1980s, 1990s
-11. B
+11. 11 B
-12. C, Simula
+12. 12 C, Simula
-13. Fortran
+13. 13 Fortran
-14. Registers
+14. 14 Registers
-15. a byte
+15. 15 a byte
-16. not much faster
+16. 16 much faster
-17. much faster
+17. 17 Ram is significantly faster
+18. 18 not musch faster
-18. They act as switches, letting currents through to represent the binary digit 1, or cutting it off to represent 0.
+19. 19 They act as switches, letting currents through to represent the binary digit 1, or cutting it off to represent 0.
-19.
+20. 20 Because we would have to make the chips bigger and there wouldn't be enough space.
+21. 21 Fetch, decode, execute
+22. 22 It determines how many cycles of operations the processor can perform per second.
+A higher clock speed means the CPU can execute more cycles per second, leading to faster processing of tasks.
+23. 23 CPU because CPU would be able to support higher-end GPU
+24. 24 Moore's Law and Dennard Scaling are like best buddies in the tech world.
+Moore's Law makes gadgets more powerful by adding more switches, and Dennard Scaling keeps them energy-efficient by making them smaller.
+Together, they've given us devices that are faster and better, without draining too much energy.
+25. 25 1, 64
+26. 25 2, 4160